Particl-Community/academy/faq/faq_mp_general_overview.rst

         **How can I send a tracking number or note to my customer?**

-    Once you mark an order as :doc:`SHIPPED`, your Particl Desktop client will prompt you to enter a tracking number or note to your customer.
+    Once you mark an order as :guilabel:`shipped` (:ref:`Package and Shipping an Order`), your Particl Desktop client will prompt you to enter a tracking number or note to your customer.
 It's an entirely optional step but it helps your customers keep track of their order(s).

     A more complete messaging system will be added at a later time during the Beta phase of development.
 To know what next features are planned for the marketplace, refer to `Particl's development roadmap <https://particl.io/roadmap>`_.